PierBusDev/GolangPierbook/readme.md

 So when we need more cases to do the same thing, we just use a comma to separate them in the same case block (there is also a `fallthrough` keyword but it is very rarely used).
 For the line with `case 6, 7, 8, 9:` we have an empty block, so nothing happens.

-NOTE: We can switch on **any type that can be compared with ==**, so any built-in type EXCEPT slices, maps, channels, functions and structs that contain those.
+NOTE: We can switch on **any type that can be compared with ==**, so any built-in type EXCEPT slices, maps, channels, functions... and structs that contain those.

 We can also create a **blank switch** that is a switch that does not specify which value we are comparing against.
 In a normal switch we can just compare for equality, in a blank switch we can use directly a boolean comparision for each case.
 EG: